Scholar: “What can light up the world in an instant and plunge it into darkness in a flash?”

 — The Moon Embracing the Sun, episode two “Two Moons and a Sun”

 Pop culture attracts probably more flak than it deserves – for its shallowness, its pedestrianism, its embodiment of herd mentality, and above all, its mindless worship of skinship and materialism.
 Its detractors do not deny that, from time to time, mass culture offers moments of enlightenment and reflection.
-They argue, though, that undertaking life lessons from what they dismiss as lowbrow art is an inherently inefficient process, and before you accumulate sufficient credits to award yourself an imaginary diploma, the trash abound in it are more likely to convert you into yet another mind-damaged automaton slavishly contributing to the coffers of the capitalist masters behind today’s devices and screens.
+They argue, though, that undertaking life lessons from what they dismiss as lowbrow art is an inherently inefficient process, and before you accumulate sufficient credits to award yourself an imaginary diploma, the trash abound in it is more likely to convert you into yet another mind-damaged automaton slavishly contributing to the coffers of the capitalist masters behind today’s devices and screens.

 Implicit in this somewhat discriminatory criticism of pop culture, however, is the assumption that highbrow works hold the moral high ground, with their sophistication and disdain for mass appeal or immense profitability.
 Yet if an artist is truly concerned about uplifting the human condition, why does he work only in arenas accessible only by the fiscally or culturally privileged few in a society?
 And if one passionately believes in the messages conveyed in these works, why not spread them among the “uneducated”, “unrefined” and “unthinking” masses in ways they can understand, through means they can afford?
 Thus, ironically, the absence of the trait shunned by critics who simultaneously discredit pop culture and hail its highbrow cousin – mass appeal – in exclusive cultural works ultimately limits their societal and spiritual value.